quantumbagel/PyAerial/README.md

 a.k.a. airstrik 2.0_

-## General Project Concept
+##  Project Concept

-PyAerial is the successor to airstrik.py.
+PyAerial is the successor to [the now archived airstrik.py](https://github.com/quantumbagel/airstrik.py).
+It has achieved full feature parity and more, offering ways to do everything its predecessor could, but better.

 PyAerial will scan for nearby planes using the ModeS/ADS-B protocol and provide an early-warning system for planes / helicopters that enter user-defined geofences, as well as programmable actions for the program to take (e.g. sending a POST request with data about the event or communicating with a Kafka server)